kghorbanzadeh23/ENSF338-Lab2/ex4.md

  1. I would make it so if you are looking for a room <= 130 turn left.
+Which then you will be searching from room EY100.
 Then if it's greater turn right.
+You would be starting from EY138 and reverse searching.
+Then do a linear search of each room until you find the selected room.

  2. It would take 28 steps because each step is passing a room.